ajkavanagh/vimwiki-publishing-system/docs/03-Ginger-Context.md

 # Ginger Context issues

+**NOTE: this is not actually how it works; we'll re-write this so that it makes more sense.**

 Understanding how the Context of `GVal m` values is created is slightly complicated.
 A 'simple' way to do it would be to attempt to produce it all up front, and marshall it into a single, huge, GVal.